Chain Fern is a species of fern from the Blechnaceae family

 Common Chain Ferns include the Netted Chain Fern and the Giant Chain Fern.
 Chain Fern’s grow best in fully shaded or lightly shaded areas, but some have adapted to produce in partial shade.
 It doesn’t grow well in direct sunlight or overly hot regions.
 The Chain Fern prefers wet soil, such as the soil found in moist woodlands or swamps, and will need to be watered regularly to keep the soil consistently moist.
 Don’t over water the Chain Fern, but also don’t let the soil become dry between waterings.
 The Chain Fern has no blooms or flowers, so it doesn’t set seed.
 Instead of seeds, ferns reproduce through spores usually found under fronds.

-It’s grown for its green foliage, and attractive chain patterned fronds, which make an excellent ground cover.
-Used as a decorative or ornamental plant.
+Chain Fern is grown for its green foliage, and attractive chain patterned fronds, which make an excellent ground cover

 Climate: USDA Zone’s 8 to 10